swaldman/mchange-sysadmin-scala/README.md

 For example, [here](https://github.com/swaldman/mchange-sysadmin-scripts/blob/main/taskbin/renew-certs)
 is a very simple task to renew letsencrypt certificates.
 The payload type is just `Unit`.

-Here is a more complicated example for backup up databases and uploading the results to an [rclone](https://rclone.org/) destination.
-The task is defined within an abstract class, so it can be [trivially](https://github.com/swaldman/mchange-sysadmin-scripts/blob/main/taskbin/backup-postgres)
+Here is a more complicated example that backs up a database and uploads the results to an [rclone](https://rclone.org/) destination.

+The task is defined
+within an abstract class, so it can be [trivially](https://github.com/swaldman/mchange-sysadmin-scripts/blob/main/taskbin/backup-postgres)
 [specialized](https://github.com/swaldman/mchange-sysadmin-scripts/blob/main/taskbin/backup-mysql) for
 multiple databases.